 Violation of this law will be a Class C Misdemeanor and will depend on the public reporting neighbors to the authorities.
 The law is modeled on laws in Canada where the use of pesticides for ornamental use have been banned town by town, Provence by Provence beginning with the 2009 Ontario ban of pesticides use for cosmetic purposes on lawns, vegetable and ornamental gardens, patios, driveways, cemeteries, and in parks and school yards.
 The Ontario law contains no exceptions for pest infestations (insects, fungi or weeds) in these areas, as lower risk pesticides, biopesticides and alternatives to pesticides exist.
 More than 250 pesticide products are banned for sale and over 95 pesticide ingredients are banned for cosmetic uses under their regulation, the Class 9 pesticides cited in the Maryland law.

-With the exception of nitrogen, there has been no direct evidence linking pesticides to diseases in humans.
-Though, an increasing number of health and environmental groups are claiming that these chemicals do indeed impact human health.
+A huge body of relational evidence exists on the possible role of pesticide exposures in the elevated incidence of human diseases such as cancers, Alzheimer, Parkinson, amyotrophic lateral sclerosis, asthma, bronchitis, infertility, birth defects, attention deficit hyperactivity disorder, autism, diabetes, and obesity.
+Most of the disorders are induced by insecticides and herbicides most notably organophosphorus, organochlorines, phenoxyacetic acids, and triazine compounds.
 A wide range of chemicals are used to treat everything from pests to mold in household gardens.
 One of those is 2, 4-D, used by cereal crop producers and commonly found in household weed killers.
 It has been the subject of an extensive study by Health Canada which determined that, when used properly, it is safe.
 Organizations like the Sierra Club and the Canadian Cancer Society, which strongly support a ban on cosmetic use of pesticides and herbicides, disagree.
 However, no specific research linking the currently used ornamental pesticides to disease in humans was found.

 The only documented study to find a disease link to 2,4-D was done in the United States, a 1991 National Cancer Institute study examined dogs whose owners' lawns were treated with 2,4-D four or more times per year.
 The study found those dogs had double the risk of developing canine malignant lymphoma than dogs whose owners do not use the herbicide.